 Empower the right team to score a financial win

 The best way to build a community of data champions is to demonstrate how data-driven decision-making grows revenue and streamlines operations.
 Don’t choose an analytics use case just because it might produce an interesting outcome.
-Instead, opt for a project that will yield a financial win and that you can scale for maximum impact.
+Instead, opt for a project that will yield a financial win and that you can later scale for maximum impact.

 Here’s how to start: